LaunchCodeEducation/data-analysis-curriculum/content/appendices/terminal-commands/_index.md

 +++

 As mentioned in the Terminal readings in the "How to Write and Run Code" chapter, the essence of the command line is text.
-Since this is quite different from how many may be used to using their computers, this tutorial is meant to help you picture how your machine is responding when you input common commands into the terminal.
+Since this is quite different from how many people may be used to using their computers, this tutorial is meant to help you picture how your machine is responding when you input common commands into the terminal.